yuedaiyan/LEARN_JavaScript/README.md

-# Javascript Practice: Amazon.com Clone
+# Javascript Practice: Amazon Clone

 This repository contains my final project and exercises from completing the Javascript comprehensive course.